-SCROLL DOWN TO PAGE END FOR SEED FORMS
+SCROLL DOWN TO PAGE END FOR ALL SEED FORMS AND DOCUMENTS.

 Certification of seed potatoes in New Zealand is provided by the New Zealand Seed Potato Certification Authority, which runs a national quality assurance programme.
 The Authority is a subcommittee of Potatoes New Zealand Inc.

 The Authority is a completely independent agent of the potato industry.
 The Authority establishes the seed potato certification rules, including disease tolerances, and has the task of ensuring seed potatoes are true-to-type.
 This is done by contracting independent, specialised inspectors from international quality assurance companies SGS and AsureQuality to visually inspect crops in the field as well as tubers after harvesting.

 Whilst membership of the NZ Seed Potato Certification Scheme is voluntary, growers cannot sell certified seed potatoes (the kind of seed potatoes buyers want) without signing up to the programme, following its rules and undergoing its inspections.